deveshptl/golang-data-structures-algorithms/notes/stack/README.md

 3. **PEEK** - Returns top element of stack.
 Does not remove any elements from stack.
 4. **isEmpty** - Returns true if stack is empty, else false.
 5. **DISPLAY** - Displays content of stack.
+6. **getSize** - Returns the size of the stack irrespective of how many elements are in the stack.

+#### Implementation

+Stack can be implemented using arrays, linked list or queues.
+Implementation using arrays is the simplest one.

 #### Time Complexities